huggingface/transformers/docs/source/en/model_doc/aria.md

 ## Usage tips

-Here's hwo to use the model for vision tasks:
+Here's how to use the model for vision tasks:
 ```python
 import requests
 import torch